Updated: 8/7/2022 – A work in progress

 The system requires a transformer and the cold end of that transformer secondary must be tied to a reasonably good “ground” for consistent results.
 Even though the current flow in the antenna wire is relatively low at the feedpoint.
 It is NOT zero because the antenna impedance is NOT infinite; Ohms law applies.

 Why the grounding requirement?
-Because RF current flow in a conductor is what causes Electromagnetic radiation (ala Mr. Maxwell) and the transmitter does not “create” current from nothing (ala Mr. Kirchhoff).
+Because RF current flow in a conductor in concert with the oscillatory electric field is what causes Electromagnetic radiation (ala Mr. Maxwell) and the transmitter does not “create” current from nothing (ala Mr. Kirchhoff).

 With an unbalanced end-fed antenna like the EFHW the power amplifier/output network essentially “pushes” current into the antenna by “pulling” an equal current from the ground system.
 This creates a complete circuit for the sinusoidal RF current to flow in the antenna.
 The resulting E/M field induces current flow back into the ground system.
 Repeat.
 This is why ground losses must be minimized – they waste transmitter power because ground losses are in series with the antenna radiation resistance (ala Mr. Ohm).